arnoldlee850807/ETtoday_CodingExercise/README.md

 ## TrackCollectionViewCell

-Only one collectionViewCell file is created in this project
+Only one collectionViewCell file is created in this project.

-By activating and deactivating **trackDescriptionHeightConstraint** to support tracks with long description and tracks without description
+By activating and deactivating **trackDescriptionHeightConstraint** to support tracks with long description and tracks without description.

 ## ObservableObject